Zabrane/qlnd/doc/channelBalancing.md

 # Introduction

 In Lightning, open and well-balanced channels are essential for successful payment routing.
 Every successful payment helps the node operator to earn transaction fees.
-If a channel closes, there is a downtime penalty due to missed fees and it incurs an on-chain mining fee.
+If a channel closes, there is a downtime penalty due to missed routing fees and it incurs an on-chain mining fee.
 If a channel is imbalanced, payments will fail due to insufficient capacity.
 Thus, it is important to avoid both channel closing events and imbalanced channels.

 The following sections describe three useful rebalancing techniques.
 These include **Loop In**, **Loop Out** and **Circular payments**.